rgieseke/base16-textadept/README.md

 ## Themes for the [Textadept](http://foicica.com/textadept/) editor

-Requires Textadept 7 alpha or later.
+Requires Textadept 7 beta 4 or later.

 ### Installation